 Ease of Installation: Fairly easy to install for an experienced mechanic.
-Can be time consuming if existing window frames are not square.
+This method can be time consuming if existing window frames are not square.
 Much shimming involved and installation of after market weather stripping is typically required.
-Must measure for screens separately.
-Can be difficult to provide tight fitting screens.
+You must measure for screens separately and can be difficult to provide tight fitting screens.

 When to use: This method should only be used when you desire to maintain the original look and feel of the old windows, and you do not want to incur additional expense and disruption to your home of a full frame tear out.
 It is typically done with wood windows but is also available in wood clad.
 It can only be done with double hung windows and picture windows.
 Typically is not done with an all vinyl product.

-Cost-Moderate to high priced depending upon window options.
+Cost: Moderate to high priced depending upon window options.
 Typically costs about the same as a wood clad pocket replacement window.

-2. Insert replacement-or pocket fit window.
+Insert replacement - or pocket fit window.
 Sashes and jamb liners are removed and a new window with its own frame is installed within the existing frame.

 Energy Efficiency: Because the window has new sashes and frame it will provide excellent energy efficiency.
-The manufacturer can provide and guarantee the efficiency of the product.
-Cannot guarantee that air leakage will not occur around existing window frame.
+The manufacturer can provide and guarantee the efficiency of the product but cannot guarantee that air leakage will not occur around existing window frame or trim.

 Disruption to your home: There is minimal disruption with this method.
-The interior window stops are removed to install this type of replacement window.
-Only the parts and pieces of the existing window are being replaced.
+The interior or exterior window stops are removed to install this type of replacement window.
+Only the jamb liners and sashes of the existing window are being replaced.
 The existing interior and exterior trim remain.
-Can be installed from the exterior without removing any interior stops.
+They can be installed from the exterior without removing any interior stops.